tianshang486/mysql/intl.en-US/API Reference/Instance management/DescribeDBInstanceAttribute.md

 You can use [OpenAPI Explorer](https://api.aliyun.com/#product=Rds&api=DescribeDBInstanceAttribute) to perform debugging.

-API Explorer provides various functions to simplify API usage.
-For example, you can search APIs, call APIs, and generate SDK sample code.
+OpenAPI Explorer provides various functions to simplify API usage.
+For example, you can retrieve APIs, call APIs, and generate SDK sample code.

 ## Request parameters {#parameters .section}